Apparently, Disillusioned Adventurers Will Save the World

 Apparently, Disillusioned Adventurers Will Save the World (人間不信の冒険者たちが世界を救うようです, Ningen Fushin no Bōkensha-tachi ga Sekai o Sukuu Yō Desu) is a Japanese light novel series written by Shinta Fuji and illustrated by Susumu Kuroi.
 It began serialization online in January 2019 on the user-generated novel publishing website Shōsetsuka ni Narō.
-It was later acquired by Media Factory, who have published four volumes since September 2019 under their MF Books imprint.
+It was later acquired by Media Factory, who have published six volumes from September 2019 to November 2023 under their MF Books imprint.
 A manga adaptation with art by Masaki Kawakami has been serialized online via Kadokawa Shoten's ComicWalker website since October 2019.
 It has been collected in six tankōbon volumes.
-An anime television series adaptation produced by Geek Toys premiered in January 2023.
+An anime television series adaptation produced by Geek Toys aired from January to March 2023.

+Synopsis

+Veteran adventurer Nick works his hardest to progress his party to full rank as his ultimate dream.
+He is, however, unceremoniously expelled from the party due to disapproval, phony romance, and embezzlement.
+The directionless Nick spends his funds on merchandise and becomes an idol otaku to make ends meet.
+As luck would have it, three depressed individuals sat down at his table together drinking as a means of coping, when they all divulged their utter stories.
+Each of the four has one common thread: betrayal.
+Nick, mage Tiana, cleric Zem, and half-dragon Curran agree to form an unbreakable team to save humanity from corruption.